RazanTayyem/ReservationSystem/README.md

 # User Stories:

-1- As a user/admin I want to be able to log in using the shared username and password.
+1- As a user / admin I want to be able to log in using the shared username and password.

 2- As a user I want be able to select any YDRC facilities.